OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/03-ECG-Setup.md

 ## 5-Lead ECG with Cyton Board
 This step by step 5-Lead ECG guide will show you how to get 4 channels of live ECG data.
-It builds on the above guide to 3-Lead ECG and adds only a few additional steps, so be sure to review this page in its entirety before getting started on the 5-Lead ECG.
+It builds on the above guide to 3-Lead ECG and adds only a few additional steps, so be sure to review the above sections in their entirety before getting started on the 5-Lead ECG.

 ### Connect the Electrodes to the OpenBCI Board and to your Body
-The standard placement of leads for a 5-lead ECG is shown below in
+The standard placement of leads for a 5-lead ECG is shown below:

 ![5_Lead_ECG](../../assets/TutorialImages/ECG-5-lead-electrode-ECG.png)